Most Famous Metal Bands and Their Logos

 Logo Van Halen

-The famous Van Halen wings appeared through the work of illustrator Dave Bhang, who gave the band’s initials a shape with geometric elements resembling wings.
+The famous Van Halen wings were created by illustrator Dave Bhang, who gave the band’s initials a geometric shape resembling wings.
 The symbol “VH” consists of clear, straight lines with parallel strokes diverging outward and upward.
-The graphic is stylized to reflect the dynamics and energy of live performances, and today, fans perceive the emblem as inseparable from the band’s music, which became a leading act in hard rock and metal.
+The graphic is stylized to reflect the dynamics and energy of live performances, and today, fans perceive the emblem as inseparable from the band’s music, which has made it a leading act in hard rock and metal.

 All That Remains